sruthi007/BarcodeScanner/README.md

 ### Build and Run the Application

-To install an APK file on your Android device, follow these steps:
+To install an APK file(UScan.apk) on your Android device, follow these steps:

 #### For Android Devices: